rajesh-nitc/autogen-backend/README.md

 The team state is reset for the user at the completion of every nth run as a temporary workaround for [this issue](https://github.com/microsoft/autogen/issues/6227).

-The data for vector search is sourced from [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo).
+The data for vector store is sourced from [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo).

 ## Use Cases